MaximTkachenko/kark/README.md

 Files:
 - `src\index.html` - run it in browser to start a new game
 - `src\jasmine-spec-runner.html` - run it in browser to run jasmine tests

+Tips:
+- double click: rotate a tile
+- one click: place a tile
+- available placements for a tile are marked with green